Maria by Callas

-Maria by Callas (French: Maria par Callas) is a 2017 French documentary film about the life and career of opera singer Maria Callas.
+Maria by Callas is a 2017 French documentary film about the life and career of opera singer Maria Callas, written and directed by Tom Volf.

 Synopsis

 The film depicts the life and work of opera singer Maria Callas in her own words by using her interviews, letters, and performances to tell her story.
 Told through performances, TV interviews, home movies, family photographs, private letters and unpublished memoirs—nearly all of which have never been shown to the public—the film reveals the essence of an extraordinary woman who rose from humble beginnings in New York City to become a glamorous international superstar and one of the greatest artists of all time.
-Her letters and unpublished memoirs are read by opera singer Joyce DiDonato.
+Opera singer Joyce DiDonato reads her letters and unpublished memoirs; Fanny Ardant narrates in the French version.

 Release

 Maria by Callas premiered at the Rome Film Festival and at the La Baule Film & Score Festival in November 2017.
 The film had a release in France on December 13, 2017.
 The film had a limited release in the United States on November 2, 2018.
 It was shown on BBC Four on Christmas Day 2020.